h2oai/h2o-3/h2o-docs/src/product/blog-releases.rst

 Security patch updates
 ''''''''''''''''''''''

 H2O should always be deployed behind firewalls and in protected clusters.
-Many of the reported vulnerabilities don’t apply because of this because they assume that H2O isn’t deployed under any protection.
+Many of the reported vulnerabilities assume that H2O isn’t deployed under any protection.
 Regardless, there are several vulnerabilities we did fix during this release:

 - `CVE-2023-6016 <https://github.com/advisories/GHSA-p3v8-5qc4-7p8r>`__: We introduced a Java Property that disables POJO import (defaults to ``disabled``) to avoid remote code execution (courtesy of Marek Novotný).
 - `CVE-2023-35116 <https://github.com/h2oai/h2o-3/issues/16067>`__: We upgraded the jackson-databind version to address potential vulnerabilities (thanks to Marek Novotný).